 However, sometimes problems can occur with physical activity:

-- In rare cases, sudden death can occur in people who are doing some physical activity.
-However, most of the time, there is usually an underlying heart problem (which may not have been previously diagnosed).
+- In extremely rare cases, sudden death can occur in people who are doing some physical activity.
+However, most of the time, there is an underlying heart problem (which may not have been previously diagnosed).
 It is the excess stress that is placed on the person's body during exercise that causes the sudden death.
 It should be stressed that, in general, regular exercise protects the heart.

 Do I need to see a doctor before I start a physical activity programme?